"It's tremendously exciting": NASA astronauts counting down to historic launch aboard SpaceX Crew Dragon this week

 After another test of the capsule's manual controls, Hurley and Behnken will monitor an automated final approach and docking.
 Standing by to welcome them aboard will be space station commander Chris Cassidy and his Expedition 63 crewmates, cosmonauts Anatoly Ivanishin and Ivan Vagner.

 Hurley served as pilot of the shuttle Atlantis during the program's final flight in July 2011.
-His commander was Chris Ferguson, now a senior Boeing manager assigned to fly aboard back to the space station aboard the company's CST-100 Starliner commercial crew ship.
+His commander was Chris Ferguson, now a senior Boeing manager assigned to fly back to the space station, presumably next year, aboard the company's CST-100 Starliner commercial crew ship.

 During the 135th and final shuttle flight, Ferguson and Hurley left an American flag aboard the station for retrieval by the next U.S. crew to visit.
 The flag was first launched aboard the shuttle Columbia during the orbiter's maiden flight in 1981.